-POLICY GOAL 2.11: State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+POLICY GOAL 2.11: State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

 Child welfare's ability to respond in child sex trafficking and CSEC cases should not hinge on whether a parent, guardian, or other person responsible for the child's welfare is responsible for, or fails to prevent, the child's harm.
-Further, state law should provide for an alternative, specialized investigation in non-familial trafficking cases to ensure appropriate handling of these cases and the safety of the child.
+Further, state law should provide for an alternative, specialized response in non-caregiver trafficking cases to ensure appropriate handling of these cases and the safety of the child.